 Graphics Cards without External Power

 These graphics cards do not require external power from the PSU and they draw their power only from the PCI-Express x16 slot.
-The maximum power consumption of these graphics cards is maximum 75 Watts.
-Most of the budget graphics cards do not come with external power connectors.
+The maximum power consumption of these graphics cards is a maximum of 75 Watts.
+Most budget graphics cards do not come with external power connectors.